CommitToTheBit/committothebit.github.io/_posts/2024-12-30-motives-and-means.md

 <!-- FIXME: Figure with explanation of characters' uniqueness -->

 As a collorary to the above, these 1D bounds can also introduce red herrings. *Bad Bohemians*' characters, for instance, are members of the landed gentry, and so each has an associated $[nobility]$.
-The British aristocracy has five ranks of peerage, from Dukes and Duchesses down to Barons and Baronesses, for a total of 10 possible titles.
-We can now comfortably include a category with more elements than our puzzle has characters, as our model now allows for elements that aren't used even once!
+The British aristocracy has five ranks of peerage, from Dukes and Duchesses down to Barons and Baronesses, so a total of 10 possible titles.
+We can comfortably include a category like this, with more elements than our puzzle has characters, because our model now allows for elements that aren't used even once!

 <!-- FIXME: Write clue in handwriting? -->
 Another scenario, suppose we received the clue *Character #1 is either called Adeline, or is a Byron*.
 A player might read that and decide to come back to it once they've eliminated either Adeline or Byron as an option, but what about the computer?
-Just as we've added 1D bounds to our model, we can just as well extend it in the other direction with a 3D grid $[character, forename, surname]$.
-Rather than waiting to use the clue, our solver can immediately bound all elements in the set $ $ to 0.
+Just as we've added 1D bounds to our model, we can as well extend it in the other direction with a 3D $[character, forename, surname]$ grid.
+Rather than waiting to use the clue, the solver immediately bounds all elements in the set to $ $ to 0.
+Indeed, we can generally create any $n$-dimensional grid to contain the information about $n$ related categories!

 ## Deductions

+Here, it becomes helpful to organise these different dimensions of grid into a single hierarchy.
+For a puzzle with $n$ categories total, at the top of this hierarchy is that single bound for the total number of characters we mentioned earlier, which can be thought of as a 0-dimensional point.
+Below that are all $n$ of the puzzle's 1-dimensional rows, below *those* all $\frac{1}{2}n(n-1)$ of its 2-dimensional squares, and so on.
+Combinatorics enjoyers will note this hierarchy has exactly $n$ choose $k$ grids of dimension $k$, all the way down to a single, $n$-dimensional entry over all possible categories.
+Seeing as this lowest grid will encode every last , we'll call it our *primary* grid, and our puzzle will be solved if and only if all of

-I'll get more into the code side of this in the next post.
+I'll get more into the code side of this in the next post, but mathematically, this is all we need.

 ## Limitations